mookid8000/Kafkaesque/README.md

 to write a little byte array to the file.

-In an actual application, you would most likely use a `ConcurrentStack<IDisposable>` or an IoC container to keep the writer instance around.
+In an actual application, you would most likely use a `ConcurrentStack<IDisposable>` or an IoC container to ensure proper disposal on exit, and then you would keep the writer instance as a singleton somewhere.

 ### Reading